California bill would reduce single-use plastic products 25%

 “We will pull the initiative if/when the bill that the Governor signs merits the sacrifice.
 Not a day sooner.
 We are nowhere close to that,” Linda Escalante of the Natural Resources Defense Council and a proponent of the measure said in a statement.

 Caryl Hart, vice chair of the California Coastal Commission, and Michael Sangiacomo, former president of the waste management company Recology, are the other two backers of the ballot measure.
-Neither could immediately be reached for comment.
+Sangiacomo said in a statement the legislation doesn't do enough for him to support pulling the ballot measure.
+He didn't elaborate further.

 The ballot measure requires a 25% cut in plastic production, but starting two years earlier.
 It would ban the use of Styrofoam and similar products by food vendors.
 The legislation wouldn't do that; instead it would require 20% of such products to be recycled.
 Anja Brandon, U.S. Plastics Policy Analyst at the Ocean Conservancy, said that amounts to a “de facto ban" because the material can't be recycled.